JohnnyElectronic/Millennium_Falcon_TLJ/README.md

 ## Libraries

 **DF Player**
-A custom DF player library was used but ot was based on this Arduion library DF Player Mini - DF Robot https://github.com/DFRobot/DFRobotDFPlayerMini
+A custom DF player library was used but it was based on this Arduino library DF Player Mini - DF Robot https://github.com/DFRobot/DFRobotDFPlayerMini